-Selling a house is tedious, and at times, lengthy process.
+Selling a house is a tedious, and at times, a lengthy process.
 Not only are most people more interested in focusing on finding their next home, but showings can be scheduled at a moment’s notice, presenting the potential for some major inconveniences.
 Nevertheless, it is vital that you find the right buyer for your house before you and your family can begin your next chapter in your new one.

 Once your house goes on the market, the hope is that you will have buyers lining up to have a look.
 While you might not get as many showings as you want, it only takes one to make an impression.
 In order to make that impression a positive one, though, there are a few jobs you will need to do first.

 If you do nothing else prior to your first showing, you must absolutely take a few days to declutter and thoroughly clean your house.
 Even if you and your family aren’t particularly messy, years of dust will have accumulated in hard-to-reach spaces and you will have no doubt adorned your house with personal effects.

 Start by removing all family photos and personal items from the walls and shelves.
 You want potential buyers to be able to see themselves living there as opposed to seeing you living there.
 Anything that can be taken and packed away should be in order to make rooms and spaces appear as large as possible.
 You might also want to consider switching out some of your furniture for staging pieces that won’t have the wear and tear on them that household furniture generally does.